rrmllnv/teamkilltracker/README.md

 The mod supports the following settings:
 - **HUD Counter Mode**: Choose what to display (Kills + Damage, Kills only, Damage only, etc.)
+- **Show TEAM KILLS line**: Toggle visibility of the team total line (Show / Hide)
-- **Display Mode**: Control what players are shown (All / Only me / Team total / Everyone except me)
+- **Player lines display**: Control what player lines are shown (All players / Only me / Everyone except me / Hide all players)
 - **Font Size**: Adjustable slider from 15 to 30 pixels (default: 16)
 - **Show Background**: Toggle background visibility (Show / Hide)
 - **Opacity**: Control transparency of the entire HUD element (0-100%, default: 100)